Maksaska/MCEGENpiN_radcorr/README.md

 ### Radiative Corrections

-For RE(radiative effects) simulations the [Mo and Tsai](https://inspirehep.net/literature/52657) approach was chosen.
+For RE (radiative effects) simulations the [Mo and Tsai](https://inspirehep.net/literature/52657) approach was chosen.
 Using the peak approximation we were able to implement the following corrections:
   1. Weights re-evaluation according to RC
   2. The radiative tail simulation
-  3. Outgoing rad. photon generation
+  3. Outgoing radiative photon generation

 ### Main idea